Get

 If you want to feed goat cheese to your cat, there are several things that you can do to make the process go smoothly, especially if this is the first time that your cat will be eating it.

-- Speak with your vet — It’s always a good idea to speak with your veterinarian before including a new food, such as goat cheese, in your cat’s diet.
-Your vet knows your cat’s health condition, and they will be able to confirm if this human treat is safe for them.
+• Speak with a vet — It’s always a good idea to speak with a veterinarian before including a new food, such as goat cheese, in your cat’s diet.
+A vet knows your cat’s health condition, and they will be able to confirm if this human treat is safe for them.

 Frequently Asked Questions